About the Office of Student Sustainability

 - Integrating sustainability into student life and culture in the places we live, eat, and play through campus housing, dining, and recreation.

 - Holistically incorporating environmental justice into our sustainability mission by collaborating with Black, Latino/a/x, Indigenous, LGBTQ+, rural, international, impoverished, and other underserved communities globally, but especially locally in and around Champaign County.

-Student Sustainability isn’t just about the big decisions.
-It’s also about our daily choices: taking a shorter shower, recycling plastics, eating sustainably sourced foods, using zero-emissions modes of transportation, and the hundreds of other little actions we take that add up to have a profound impact on our environment.
+Sustainability isn’t just about the big decisions.
+It’s also about our daily choices: taking a shorter shower, recycling plastics, eating responsibly sourced foods, using zero-emissions modes of transportation, and the hundreds of other little actions we take that add up to have a profound impact on our environment.
 It’s through the small and big commitments that we’ll build a culture of sustainability at Illinois and create a more promising future for the world.